 What is microcurrent?

-Microcurrent is, in simple terms, a very low-level current that mimics the natural current within our bodies.
-And it can be used as facial treatments where it stimulates and trains our facial muscles.
-It’s a very exciting technology when it comes to anti-aging.
-Since it gives both immediate and cumulative results for skin toning, lifting, and contouring.
+Microcurrent is a very low-level current that mimics the natural current within our bodies.
+When used as facial treatments it stimulates and trains our facial muscles.
+And it gives both immediate and cumulative results for skin toning, lifting, and contouring.

 With a microcurrent treatment, your facial muscles are stimulated in a similar way that exercise stimulates the muscles of your body.
 Meaning your facial muscles will grow stronger and restore volume in the face.
 And that way counteract the age-related volume-loss that we just discussed.